benaug/Spatial-Mark-Resight-IDCov/README.md

 5-8 are the same as 1-4 except using a negative binomial observation model.

+OK, there are now more than 8.
+Multisession versions use count prior data augmentation: https://github.com/benaug/SCR-Count-Prior-Data-Augmentation

 You can do generalized SMR by appending an explicit marking process.

 Disclaimer: Code has been tested thoroughly, but I restructured it to better match the other latent ID SCR samplers on my github.
 I don't think I screwed anything up in the process, but will retest soon.